 Eligibility: Full-time faculty

 The Outstanding Undergraduate Research Mentor Award recognizes an individual who has demonstrated excellence in mentoring and supporting undergraduate researchers.
 Excellent undergraduate mentors support students through their availability, attentiveness, encouragement, and understanding.
 2016 is the inaugural year for the award.
-Awardees will be recognized at the University Honors Convocation in April.
+Awardees will be recognized at The Laurels award reception in April.

 Honors an academic leader with abilities to lead, serve, inspire, and collaborate